Anxiety in Children Ages 3\u20135: What It Looks Like and How to Help

 Comfort objects as emotional bridges

-Attachment research shows that transitional objects—a beloved stuffed animal, a blanket, a parent's scarf—serve as portable sources of security.
+A beloved stuffed animal, a blanket, a parent's scarf—these are portable pieces of safety.
 When your child clutches their bear at preschool, they are carrying a piece of home into the unknown.
 This is not regression or dependency.
-It is a healthy coping mechanism.
+It is a smart coping strategy.
 Let them bring their comfort object wherever they need it.
 They will put it down when they are ready (Winnicott, 1953; Passman & Halonen, 1979, The Journal of Genetic Psychology, DOI: 10.1080/00221325.1979.10534051).

 Play-based processing